Celebrate Endangered Species Day on May 15, 2015

 Zoos, aquariums, botanic gardens, wildlife refuges, conservation groups, national parks, museums, and schools throughout the country will hold tours, open houses, special presentations, exhibits, milkweed plantings/butterfly garden installations, habitat clean-ups/other restoration events, children’s activities and more on May 15, that weekend and throughout May.
 If you’re looking for ways to be involved in this important celebration, here are a few highlights:

-*Visit one of the many zoos and aquariums that will be providing special exhibits and programs.
-Beginning in April you can locate these and other events (below) at Find an Event Near You.
+Visit one of the many zoos and aquariums, parks, botanic gardens and other locations that will be providing special exhibits and programs.
+Beginning in April you can locate these and other events (below) at Find an Event Near You

 –Deadline for Entries is March 1, 2015